Ancient Ocean Migration Was Choice, Not Chance: Study

 “At the beginning, I had no idea how to demonstrate the intentionality of the sea crossings, but I was lucky enough to meet my co-authors in Taiwan, leading authorities of the Kuroshio, and came across the idea of using the tracking buoys,” Kaifu said.

-“Now, our results suggest the drift hypothesis for paleolithic migration in this region is almost impossible.
+“Now, our results suggest the drift hypothesis for Paleolithic migration in this region is almost impossible.
 I believe we succeeded in making a strong argument that the ancient populations in question were not passengers of chance, but explorers,” she concluded.

 A previous study conducted by Kaifu consisted of a team rowing a dugout canoe, similar to what ancient humans would have used, across more than 120 miles of sea to test the probability of the voyage’s success.
 The trip took about 45 hours to complete, including time to rest, but the explorers said they could see it as a very plausible way the early humans could have succeeded in transporting themselves and their families to the Ryukyu Islands.